Tuition Remission Eligibility by Employee Group

 If the remission grant is taxable, additional non-cash income in the amount of the remission and related withholding will be applied to the employee's paycheck over one or two months during the semester of remission, as follows:

-- Spring term, April and May
+- Spring term, March and April

 - Summer 1 term, June or July

 Rider’s tuition remission program also includes a tuition assistance policy under section 127 of the Internal Revenue Code, which covers graduate and undergraduate courses for certain employees, and a tuition remission policy under section 117 of the Internal Revenue Code, which covers undergraduate courses for certain employees and dependents.
 The section 117 tuition assistance policy provides tax-free benefits.
 The section 127 tuition assistance policy provides tax-free benefits up to $5,250 per year; benefits in excess of $5,250 are taxable to the employee.
 By using the policies together, eligible employees can have tax-free benefits with respect to undergraduate courses and tax-free benefits up to $5,250 per year for graduate courses, if the Internal Revenue Code requirements are met.
 The section 127 policy is required to be provided through a written plan.
 Click here to access the Employee Tuition Assistance Policy

 Please note that the additional taxes will probably result in a smaller take-home pay for the periods noted above.
 Contact HRIS at x7281 for further information on taxability of tuition remission.